Statistical activity code: 22025

 The published data may be revised if the methodology is modified, errors are discovered, new or better data become available or when the data for the following year are available.

-Data on road traffic accidents with casualties are received from the database of traffic accidents of the Estonian Road Administration.
+Data on road traffic accidents with casualties are received from the database of traffic accidents of the Republic of Estonian Transport Administration.

 DATA FROM OTHER STATISTICAL ACTIVITIES